particle-iot/docs/src/content/guide/tools-and-features/remote-diagnostics.md

 ## Connectivity Layers

 Multiple connectivity layers must be operating successfully for a given device to be able to successfully communicate with the cloud.
+Note that the relevant connectivity layers vary based on the type of device (i.e.
+Wi-Fi vs. Cellular).

 These connectivity layers are:

 {{#if electron}}